India: Union territories

-Foreign, economic and strategic relations
+Foreign relations

-In the 1950s, India strongly supported decolonisation in Africa and Asia and played a leading role in the Non-Aligned Movement.
-After initially cordial relations with neighbouring China, India went to war with China in 1962, and was widely thought to have been humiliated.
-This was followed by another military conflict in 1967 in which India successfully repelled Chinese attack.
-India has had tense relations with neighbouring Pakistan; the two nations have gone to war four times: in 1947, 1965, 1971, and 1999.
-Three of these wars were fought over the disputed territory of Kashmir, while the fourth, the 1971 war, followed from India's support for the independence of Bangladesh.
-In the late 1980s, the Indian military twice intervened abroad at the invitation of the host country: a peace-keeping operation in Sri Lanka between 1987 and 1990; and an armed intervention to prevent a 1988 coup d'état attempt in the Maldives.
-After the 1965 war with Pakistan, India began to pursue close military and economic ties with the Soviet Union; by the late 1960s, the Soviet Union was its largest arms supplier.
+India became a republic in 1950, remaining a member of the Commonwealth of Nations.
+India strongly supported decolonisation in Africa and Asia in the 1950s; it played a leading role in the Non-Aligned Movement.
+After initially cordial relations, India suffered a humiliating military defeat to China in a 1962 war.
+Another military conflict followed in 1967 in which India successfully repelled a Chinese attack.

+India has had uneasy relations with its western neighbour, Pakistan.
+The two countries went to war in 1947, 1965, 1971, and 1999.
+Three of these wars were fought over the disputed territory of Kashmir.
+In contrast, the 1971 war followed India's support for the independence of Bangladesh.
+After the 1965 war with Pakistan, India began to pursue close military and economic ties with the Soviet Union.
+By the late 1960s, the Soviet Union was its largest arms supplier.